jiangmy97/jiangmy97.github.io/README.md

 [LinkedIn](https://www.linkedin.com/in/mingyuan-jiang-25b034165/)

-**JIANG Mingyuan** receives the B.Eng. degree in electrical engineering and automation from Shanghai Maritime University, Shanghai, China, in 2020.
-Subsequently, he obtained the M.Sc. and Ph.D. degrees in electrical engineering from The Hong Kong Polytechnic University, Hong Kong, China, in 2021 and 2024, respectively.
-He is currently a Research Assistant Professor in the Department of Electrical and Electronic Engineering, The Hong Kong Polytechnic University.
-His primary research focuses on the design, optimization, and control of electric machines, electric vehicles, and power generation.
+**Mingyuan JIANG** is currently a Research Assistant Professor in the Department of Electrical and Electronic Engineering and a member of the Research Centre for Electric Vehicles (RCEV) at The Hong Kong Polytechnic University.
+He received his B.Eng. degree in Electrical Engineering and Automation from Shanghai Maritime University, Shanghai, China, in 2020.
+He subsequently obtained his M.Sc. and Ph.D. degrees in Electrical Engineering from The Hong Kong Polytechnic University, Hong Kong, China, in 2021 and 2024, respectively.
+Dr. Jiang has been honored with the Gold Medal with Congratulations of the Jury at the 50th International Exhibition of Inventions of Geneva.
+He has been invited to serve as the tutorial session speaker, session chair, and special session organizer at various international conferences.
+He is currently the Guest Editor and long-term reviewer for several well-known SCI journals.
+His primary research interests include the design, optimization, and control of electric machines, transportation electrification, robotics, and power generation systems.

 ## Contact